guojingkang/javascript-packages/packages/promise-addition/README.md

 #### .reduce(input: array|promise, iterator: (prev, item, index)=>any, initialValue?: any)
 Same like `array.reduce()`.
 Run each item in the array with the iterator one by one.
 Reject immediately if some one failed.

+#### .wait(checker: function, options?: {timeout: number, timeoutMessage: string, interval: number})
+Poll and fulfilled when `checker` returns ture or rejected when `checker` rejects or timeout occurs.

 ### Instance Methods